zkparty/wrapper-small-pot/README.md

 ## Wasm

 ### **Build**
-To get the files for integrate the code into Javascript, you can run:
+To get the files for integrating the code into Javascript, you can run:

 ``` wasm-pack build --target web -d wasm/pkg ```